-In this article, you will learn why practicing law can be extremely stressful and why so many talented attorneys in big firms end up being miserable and looking for a way out.
-You will also learn that it takes a special kind of person to thrive in such environments and that one has to find his own niche in order to succeed and be happy as a lawyer or in any other profession.
+In this article, you will learn why practicing can be extremely stressful and why so many talented attorneys in big firms end up being miserable and looking for a way out.
+You will also learn that it takes a special kind of person to thrive in such environments and that one has to find his own niche to succeed and be happy as a lawyer or in any other profession.

-I've been a legal recruiter for most of my career.
+I have been a legal recruiter for most of my career.
 Did this woman know what was going on and how tough being an attorney really was?
 Had she discovered some unknown antidepressant that was making her immune to the horrors of practicing law?

 I was not even sure I was talking to an attorney.
 I thought the conversation and the entire thing might be a joke.
 Was a prank being played on me by a radio show?
 I found myself sitting up in my chair and becoming very serious: "What was wrong here?"